ShipraD25/clicky-game/README.md

  ### Code Snippet

 This is the part of the code that I used to handle the click of the card and also the shuffling to the card deck.
-Also a sniipet of how everything renders on the page.
+Also a snippet of how everything renders on the page.

 ```
  handleBtnClick = id => {